-Component 3: Is an exam requiring two essays to be written based on two literary works or one literary work and a film chosen from a prescribed list.
+Component 3 is two essays based on two literary works or one literary work and a film chosen from a prescribed list (20% of the final grade)

-Yes if you want to develop an interest in, and an enthusiasm for, language learning and would be excited about developing understanding of the language in a variety of contexts and genres.
+Yes, if you want to develop an interest in, and enthusiasm for, language learning and would be excited about developing an understanding of the language in a variety of contexts and genres.
 Students will need to communicate confidently, clearly and effectively in the language for a range of purposes and develop their awareness and understanding of the contemporary society, cultural background and heritage of countries or communities where the language is spoken.